 The agency opened enrollment for newly eligible adults on June 1 with an effective date of July 1 for qualified individuals.
-There were nearly 125,000 members in the Healthy Adult Population on July 1.
-A media campaign will begin in July to reach additional adults that now qualify for SoonerCare.
+A media campaign began in July to reach additional adults that now qualify for SoonerCare.
+There were over 230,000 adult expansion members as of December 2021, which is 20% of the total SoonerCare enrollment (1,175,582).